confuzeus/simple-django/ansible/README.md

 A `justfile` is included to provide simple commands for running the playbook and performing common tasks.

 - **Run the full playbook:**
-  This will execute all roles except for `maintenance`.
+  This will execute all roles.

   ```sh
   just